Lifestyle Articles -

 one resident to be at least 55 years old.

 Some apartments are specifically designed for older adults and are

 age-restricted, for 55 plus or 62 plus.
-These senior apartments
+Most include amenities such

-activities, fitness classes and more.
+as fitness programs, activities, and more.
 Medical and personal care

 Affordable Senior Apartments

 Affordable apartment communities are wonderful options for older